The new Brad Bird film is coming in 2018

 On its release in 2004, the Pixar animation The Incredibles won the hearts of all ’90s kids with its fun superhero schtick, weighty family dynamics, and awesomely brassy Michael Giacchino soundtrack.
 The long-gestating sequel is released this year: here’s everything there is to know about it, from trailers and cast updates to everything we know about the plot.

 What is the release date for The Incredibles 2?

 Fans will get it one day early in Brazil – it’s out there on June 14.

 Have we had a trailer yet?

-Yes – so far we’ve had one proper trailer, and two shorter teasers.
+Yes – so far we’ve had two full trailers, and two shorter teasers.